Karl-Heinz Schnellinger: International career

-Schnellinger participated in his first World Cup in Sweden in 1958 and went on to become one of the few players to play in four World Cups (1958, 1962, 1966, 1970).
+Schnellinger participated in his first World Cup in Sweden in 1958, where the team finished in fourth place, and went on to become one of the few players to play in four World Cups (1958, 1962, 1966, 1970).
 He was renowned for his physical power, pace, and his winning mentality.
 His performances in 1962 saw him named in the Team of the Tournament.

 He played in all the games at the finals in England in 1966, including the defeat to England in the 1966 FIFA World Cup final.
 His only international goal came in stoppage time to draw 1–1 in the thrilling semi-final of the 1970 World Cup against Italy, which later became known as the "Game of the Century".
 His goal led to the famous German TV commentary line by Ernst Huberty "Ausgerechnet Schnellinger!" – roughly: "Of all the players, it's Schnellinger" – which refers to him never having previously scored for the national team, and also to his being one of the two players in the German squad then playing in the Italian Serie A (the other being Helmut Haller).
-Italy eventually won 4–3 after extra time.
+Italy eventually won 4–3 after extra time; West Germany would finish the tournament in third place.
 In the previous round, late in the match against England, it was Schnellinger's cross that Uwe Seeler scored from with a backwards header that tied the score 2–2, a game West Germany won 3–2 after extra time.
 Schnellinger won his last cap in 1971.